Melissa George: Personal life

 In 1998, George met actor and film director Claudio Dabed in Bali.
 They married in 2000, and lived in Buenos Aires.
 By 2011, the couple had divorced.

 In 2011, George met French entrepreneur Jean-David Blanc (son of musician Serge Blanc), the founder of AlloCiné, at a BAFTA awards party.
 Together they have two sons, Raphaël (b.
 2014) and Solal (b.
 2015).
 In September 2016, George separated from Blanc following allegations of domestic abuse that purportedly occurred at their home in Paris.
-Jean-David Blanc was found innocent and discharged on February 5, 2021.
-George meanwhile was convicted and charged for false and malicious prosecution, defamation, using false certificates in courts, and domestic violence.
+A judge found both George and Blanc guilty of assault as it was determined that they'd attacked one another.
+They both appealed the judge's decision.

 Shortly after the incident, George attempted to fly to the United States with the couple's two sons, but was prevented from doing so by French authorities after Blanc alleged she was attempting to kidnap their children.
 George denied this, and said she had intended to return to France with the children.
-After investigations and trials, George was convicted and charged to a six months prison probation for attempted child abduction.
 In a 2017 interview, George said she and Blanc had shared custody of the children, but that she felt trapped in France, unable to move freely between countries with her children; the custody arrangement made between the parties required that Blanc provide written consent before the couple's children were allowed to leave the country.

 George became a naturalised American citizen in 2008.
 In 2017, she stated she had resumed working in the United States, on the series The First, and flew between both countries to "spend the maximum time" with her children.
-She gave birth in March 2024 to her third child.
+She gave birth in March 2024 to her third child, a son named Lyor.
 The father is not publicly known.

+In July 2026, George secretly welcomed her fourth child, a son whose name has not been publicly disclosed.
+The announcement was made via an Instagram post by former Vogue Australia editor-in-chief Kirstie Clements, who was travelling through France with George at the time.
+George, who is based in France, is now a mother of four sons.
+The father of her third and fourth children has not been disclosed.